cysouw/diathesis/text/c04_reflexive.md

 ## Deponent verbs without alternations {#sec:reflexive-deponent}

 A small group of verbs obligatorily needs a reflexive pronoun coreferencing the nominative subject.
 Very probably, such verbs originally also allowed constructions without this obligatory coreferencing *sich* pronoun, but for some reason that usage without *sich* got out-of-use.
-In various cases this ongoing development can be observed in current German, for example in cases in which the coreferencing usage [@Next a], [@NNext a] appear to be more frequent compared to the non-coreferencing usage [@Next b,c], [@NNext b].
+In various cases this ongoing development can be observed in current German, for example in cases in which the coreferencing usage [@next a], [@nnext a] appear to be more frequent compared to the non-coreferencing usage [@next b,c], [@nnext b].

 :::ex
 a.
 Ich bemühe mich.